 About the Art

-For as long as I can remember it’s been all about the visual for me.
-Hours spent pouring through picture books and magazines, collecting vintage images through postcards and other ephemera, and just gazing at the world around me, looking for the beauty in fashion, architecture and design.
-A born collector, my world opened up with the advent of ebay, a collector’s dream.
+For as long as I can remember it’s been about the ‘visual’ for me.
+Hours spent pouring through picture books and magazines, collecting vintage postcards and ephemera, and studying the faces and places around me.